ethical-haquer/Galaxy-Flasher/README.md

 + Setting the option "T Flash" to "True" locks-up Thor itself, at least in my case.
 I didn't have a micro-SD in, but still.
 Causes Ctrl+C to be necessary to stop Thor GUI.
 + Sometimes the first line of output shown in "Log" is a blank line.
 + Odin archive button rims change color when hovered-over, even when they are disabled.
 They should remain greyed-out completely.
++ Many interactive Thor commands that require user input, such as "flashTar", cannot be used.
+Currently the only one of these commands that works (mostly, see below issue) is "connect".
+This doesn't affect non-interactive Thor commands that don't require input, such as "help", "begin odin", etc.
++ While running "connect" (ethier with the connect button, or manually) works, you will only be able to connect to the first device listed; and if there are multiple devices connected, clicking "No" will connect to the second device listed instead of canceling.

 ## Implemented Thor features
 - [x] Connecting/Disconnecting devices